KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 **Priority is not dependence.** Priority evidence establishes that the author's record came first.
 A dependence claim requires additional evidence: cluster-density, timing, access-proximity, or relation-status.
 "Earlier" never by itself means "copied."

-**Signature-density** is defined as three or more unusual features co-occurring in one source: shared coined terms, shared grammar-of-demonstration, shared method, shared cadence-class, shared symbolic apparatus, shared collaborative practice.
+**Signature-density** is defined as three or more unusual features co-occurring in a single later work: shared coined terms, shared grammar-of-demonstration, shared method, shared cadence-class, shared symbolic apparatus, shared collaborative practice.
 One feature is coincidence; a dense cluster is evidence.

 ### Fragmentation-Laundering Clause

-The audit must also account for **fragmentation laundering**: the redistribution of a coherent architecture into isolated terms, motifs, analogies, or tradition-specific framings such that no single later source appears to reproduce the whole system.
+The audit must also account for **fragmentation laundering**: the redistribution of a coherent architecture into isolated terms, motifs, analogies, or tradition-specific framings such that no single later work appears to reproduce the whole system.

 Fragmentation does not by itself prove dependence.
 Ancient motifs, shared archetypes, and broad conceptual parallels remain inadmissible as dependence evidence.